 GL | “Greenleaf,” usually as in “The GL Guide to …” |

 GLA | “Great Latin Adventures,” Latin curriculum for grades 4th-6th published by Classical Legacy Press.
 The Great Latin Adventure takes a unique path through Latin grammar so that students do more translation, sooner.
 It includes extensive derivative worksheets and English-to-Latin translation.
-It’s explicitly Christian (mainly in the derivative work).
-Loose-leaf format. |
+It’s explicitly Christian (mainly in the derivative work), loose-leaf format |

 GLP | “Greenleaf Press,” publisher of literature-based history study guides and books |